anthonyamar/my-second-brain/Ideas/Keeping track of ideas.md

 I'm mostly using GitJournal to brain drop my ideas on my smartphone.
 It sync a Github repository that is also my Obsidian vault.
 When I'm in a situation I can't or don't want to use my phone, I'm just using a pencil and a notebook.
 More on [my tools](My%20tools.md) here!

 After writing down things, I'm reviewing it on my computer and write it here, on my garden.
+I'm classifying ideas in two different folders :
+- ==Graveyard== where I keep track of my dead ideas.
+The ones I tried but didn't worked for any reasons and from which I learned. 🕯
+- ==Incubator== where I put my still green ideas.
+I never tried it (and so can't put it in my Graveyard 😄) and for some, maybe never will.
+But I still want to have them. 🌱

 I use hashtags to categorize each ideas, according to the #zettelkasten method, and then let Obsidian do the magic to connect them together using the graph method.